dgcnz/relaxed-equivariance-dynamics/blogpost.md

 - Nesta: Reproduction of [[5]](#References), including porting models to lighting and creating configuration.
 Creating experimentation scrip using Wandb API.
 Implementing Equivariance Error and parts of Hessian Spectra and Sharpness metric.
 Writing the analysis in the results section for the experiments using the Smoke Plume Dataset.
 - Sebastian: Researching Lie derivatives, Researching Hessians, Researching Sharpness
 - Jiapeng: Researching and implementing Lie derivatives, Researching Hessians, Researching Sharpness
-- Thijs: Adapting code from gconv, Researching the octahedral group, Implementing Super-Resolution models, Implementing of 3D group upsampling, Reproducing code from [[5]](#References), Researching and implementing upconv for seperable group convolutions.
+- Thijs: Adapting code from gconv, Researching the octahedral group, Implementing Super-Resolution models, Implementing of 3D group upsampling, Reproducing code from [[5]](#References), Researching and implementing upconv for separable group convolutions.
 - Diego: Integration with Hydra, Integration with W&B, Adapting and researching the gconv library, Implementation of Hessian Spectra, Reproduction code for [[5]](#References), Processing and implementation of the JHTDB dataset, Implementation of octahedral (relaxed) separable/lifting/regular group convolutions, SLURM setup.

 ## References